Control strategies and trends to equilibrium for kinetic models of opinion dynamics driven by social activity: A kinetic model for opinion dynamics with variable activity level

 \subsection{Evolution of the macroscopic quantities}

-In this subsection we are interested in studying the behavior of the macroscopic quantities (\ref{eq13})--(\ref{eq21}) of the solution to the Fokker--Planck equation (\ref{eq29}).
+In this subsection we are interested in studying the behavior of the mass fractions \eqref{eq:mass fractions} and of the means \eqref{eq:m_w}--\eqref{eq:m_A} of the solution to the Fokker--Planck equation (\ref{eq29}).
 In fact, this simplified formulation of the Boltzmann description \eqref{eq25} will allow us to derive explicit information regarding their evolution.

-Let us start by considering only the interactions agent-agent, namely $\partial_tf(t,A,w)=Q_p(f,f)(t,A,w)$.
-The no-flux boundary conditions and the symmetry of the function $G$ ensure the conservation of mass and of the average opinion $m_w$, already obtained through the integro-differential equations (\ref{eq25}) and (\ref{eq26}).
-In particular, the evolution of the average opinion reads
+Let us start by considering only the interactions agent--agent, namely $\partial_t f = Q_p(f,f)$.
+Simple calculations show that the no-flux boundary conditions and the symmetry of the function $G$ ensure the conservation of mass and of the average opinion $m_w$, already obtained through the integro-differential equations (\ref{eq25}) and (\ref{eq26}).
+However, since the Fokker--Planck model is less complex than its Boltzmann counterpart (\ref{eq25}), we are now also able to study the evolution of the mass fractions \eqref{eq:mass fractions} and of the average activity level \eqref{eq:m_A}.

-from which we can see that, as expected, the opinion of the active agents varies faster than the opinion of the inactive ones.
-Indeed, since $\bar{A}\omega_\bullet + \varepsilon$ attains its maximum among the active part of the population and its minimum among the inactive part, active individuals are the most likely to interact.

-Since the Fokker--Planck model is less complex than its integro-differential counterpart (\ref{eq25}), we are now also able to study the evolution of the mass fractions of each part of the population and of the average activity level.
 Since

-the different ranges of values to which $a_p$ belongs (cases (i)--(iii) described at the beginning of the section) lead to different situations (recall that $\partial_t \rho_u = -\partial_t \rho_a - \partial_t \rho_i$): \begin{itemize} \item case (i): $\rho_a$ increases, $\rho_i$ decreases and $\rho_u$ can show different behaviors depending on the initial distribution; \\[-3mm] \item case (ii): $\rho_a$ and $\rho_i$ increase, therefore $\rho_u$ decreases due to the conservation of the total mass; \\[-3mm] \item case (iii): $\rho_a$ decreases, $\rho_i$ increases and $\rho_u$ can show different behaviors depending on the initial distribution. \end{itemize} Recall that the choice of $a_p$ given by (\ref{eq10}) belongs to case (ii).
+the different ranges of values to which $a_p$ belongs (cases (i)--(iii) described at the beginning of the section) lead to different situations.
+Recalling that $\frac{\dd}{\dd t} \rho_u = -\frac{\dd}{\dd t} \rho_a - \frac{\dd}{\dd t} \rho_i$, we distinguish between the following three cases: \begin{itemize} \item case (i): $\rho_a$ increases, $\rho_i$ decreases, and $\rho_u$ can show different behaviors depending on the initial distribution; \\[-3mm] \item case (ii): $\rho_a$ and $\rho_i$ increase, therefore $\rho_u$ decreases due to the conservation of the total mass; \\[-3mm] \item case (iii): $\rho_a$ decreases, $\rho_i$ increases, and $\rho_u$ can show different behaviors depending on the initial distribution. \end{itemize} Recall that the choice of $a_p$ given by (\ref{eq10}) belongs to case (ii).
 Notice that the integrals on the right-hand sides of (\ref{eq37}) and (\ref{eq38}) can be interpreted as two fluxes at $A= \gamma$ and $A=- \gamma$, respectively.

 Consider now the evolution of the average level of activity inside the population.
 The fourth boundary condition of (\ref{eq35}) gives

 therefore different choices of $a_p$ lead to these situations: \begin{itemize} \item case (i): $m_A$ increases; \\[-3mm] \item case (ii): we cannot conclude since the behavior depends on the initial distribution; \\[-3mm] \item case (iii): $m_A$ decreases. \end{itemize} Finally, in a particular but still significant situation, the following proposition holds.